Watford Junction railway station: 1954 accident

 On 3 February 1954, an express passenger train became derailed in Watford Tunnel due to a broken rail.
 The last three carriages became divided from the train as it entered the station.
 One of them ended up on the platform.
 A passing express passenger train grazed the wreckage but only received minor damage.
 Fifteen people were injured.

+1962 accident

+On 16 October 1962 between Watford Junction and Watford High Street, a local passenger train running on the Watford DC line from Watford Junction to Euston collided with the rear of a stationary Bakerloo line train from Watford Junction to Elephant & Castle.
+In fog, the driver of the Euston train had passed a danger signal without stopping.
+This signal was provided with a subsidiary signal which authorised a train to proceed with caution provided that it had first stopped at the signal, and telephoned the signal box for permission to proceed.
+The collision occurred about 400 yard after the signal, at a speed of between 10 and 15 mph.
+Most of the damage occurred to the rear two cars of the seven-car Bakerloo train, and seven passengers were injured.

 1975 accident

 On 23 January 1975, an express train from Manchester to Euston derailed just south of Watford Junction after striking some stillages that had fallen on to the track.
 It then collided with a sleeper service from Euston to Glasgow.
 The driver of the Manchester train was killed, and eight passengers and three railway staff injured.
 The stillages had fallen from a Ford company goods train that had passed the station a few minutes earlier, conveying car parts from Dagenham to Halewood.
 Although the wagons of the goods train were sealed on departure from Dagenham, three were found to have open doors when the train was inspected after the accident.
 The official enquiry ruled that the doors had been forced by thieves or vandals, probably when the train was standing at Gospel Oak.